grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Hemi, I want to motor over closer to it."

-"What ever it is, it's small.
+"What ever it is, remember that it is very small.
 Even if we find something, and even if they are friendly, there might not be much the can do to help us."

 "Taking fucking risks has got us this far, Hem'.
 Stay here on sonar and track it."

 Captain Percy put Bastian back in the rudder/throttle control seat.
 She gave him a heading towards the sonar target and they put the electric motors in gear.
 Her eyes locked on the battery gauge, which waved slightly as the motors started turning, drawing amperage from the depleted battery banks.
-The needles on the battery gauges were already in the red.
+The needles on the battery gauges were deep in the red now.
 There was such a very little gap of air between them and the zero mark.
 They would only get one shot at this.

 [//]: # (### Ship-to-ship)

-They were creeping --- two nautical miles an hour.
-Going very slowly would help preserve the battery power longer.
+They crept --- two nautical miles an hour.
 After a quarter hour or so, Hemi called up from sonar, "We got lucky Percy, I'm tracking something like an intercept course.
-At this rate there's no way we would ever have caught them, if they were heading away from us.
+At our current rate there is no way we would ever have caught them if the object were heading away from us.
 They have pretty good speed on.
 But..."
 There was a gap, and Percy could hear him scratching a pencil on paper.
 "But, we need to go slightly faster, can you do four knots?"

 Percy sighed.
 It didn't sound like much, but it was twice as much power consumption.
-"You heard the man Bastian, give her a little gas."
+"You heard the man Bastian, give her a little fuckin' gas."

 There was a burning cigarette between Bastian's bony fingers as they wrapped around the throttle and eased it slightly forward.